Raulj123/First-Contribution-/README.md

 ```

 9. You're done!
-Do ahead and push your changes bruh :triumph:
+Go ahead and push your changes bruh :triumph:

 I decided to make this project at 11 PM at night while I was looking for beginner-friendly open source projects.
 Unfortunately, those are hard to find :disappointed: